 Best Parking Near Rogers Centre

-There is indeed a parking garage underneath of Rogers Centre, but it’s expensive and spaces are limited.
-The stadium’s location in downtown Toronto means that there are plenty of other lots and garages nearby where fans can leave their cars for the duration of a baseball game or other event without breaking the bank.
+There is a parking garage located underneath Rogers Centre, but it’s pricey and spaces are limited.
+The stadium’s location in downtown Toronto means that there are plenty of other lots and garages nearby where fans can leave their cars for the duration of a baseball game or event without breaking the bank.

 South of the Stadium